bridgecrew-perf7/Spam-Classification-with-Deployment/README.md

 <img height='400' width='400' src='https://user-images.githubusercontent.com/85100877/149865924-d40947f5-6f8a-4848-983d-4a14d3deb9e9.png'>

 For running the project , python must be installed in your local system.
-The required packages and libraries are listed in [requirement.txt](requirements.txt).
+The required packages and libraries are listed in [requirements.txt](requirements.txt).

 You can also use **Google-Colab** . **Colaboratory**, or “Colab” for short, is a product from Google Research.
 Colab allows anybody to write and execute arbitrary python code through the browser, and is especially well suited to machine learning, data analysis and education.
 The colab notebook is also uploaded here.